ZecHub/zechub/site/Zcash_Organizations/Shielded_Labs.md

 Initially, Shielded Labs is funded entirely by donations & aims to raise funds to bootstrap the first year of operations.

-With regard to long-term funding, Shielded Labs has outlined a proposal to be a recipient of Zcash’s development fund via the block reward after the next halving in Q4 2024.
+With regard to long-term funding, Shielded Labs has outlined a proposal to be a recipient of Zcash development fund via the block reward after the next halving in Q4 2024.

 This will involve development of a modified issuance schedule and the mechanism to direct funds to the Sustainability Fund & plans for implemention on zcashd/zebrad.